 Ken Colley & Associates Inc. can help you remove your Private Mortgage Insurance

-A 20% down payment is usually accepted when getting a mortgage.
-The lender's liability is often only the remainder between the home value and the sum remaining on the loan, so the 20% adds a nice buffer against the expenses of foreclosure, reselling the home, and regular value fluctuations in the event a purchaser doesn't pay.
+A 20% down payment is typically the standard when purchasing a home.
+The lender's liability is often only the remainder between the home value and the amount due on the loan, so the 20% provides a nice cushion against the costs of foreclosure, selling the home again, and natural value changes in the event a purchaser is unable to pay.

-Banks were taking down payments as low as 10, 5 and often 0 percent during the mortgage boom of the last decade.
-How does a lender handle the additional risk of the small down payment?
-The solution is Private Mortgage Insurance or PMI.
-PMI protects the lender if a borrower defaults on the loan and the market price of the house is less than the loan balance.
+During the recent mortgage upturn of the mid 2000s, it was widespread to see lenders taking down payments of 10, 5 or often 0 percent.
+How does a lender handle the added risk of the small down payment?
+The answer is Private Mortgage Insurance or PMI.
+PMI takes care of the lender if a borrower defaults on the loan and the value of the home is less than what the borrower still owes on the loan.

-PMI can be pricey to a borrower on the grounds that the $40-$50 a month per $100,000 borrowed is compiled into the mortgage monthly payment and frequently isn't even tax deductible.
-Unlike a piggyback loan where the lender absorbs all the damages, PMI is profitable for the lender because they obtain the money, and they receive payment if the borrower doesn't pay.
+Since the $40-$50 a month per $100,000 borrowed is lumped into the mortgage payment and often isn't even tax deductible, PMI is pricey to a borrower.
+Contradictory to a piggyback loan where the lender consumes all the costs, PMI is profitable for the lender because they secure the money, and they get the money if the borrower is unable to pay.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-How can a homeowner prevent bearing the expense of PMI?
+How buyers can prevent bearing the expense of PMI

-The Homeowners Protection Act of 1998 forces the lenders on nearly all loans to automatically terminate the PMI when the principal balance of the loan reaches 78 percent of the initial loan amount.
-Wise home owners can get off the hook sooner than expected.
-The law stipulates that, at the request of the home owner, the PMI must be dropped when the principal amount reaches just 80 percent.
+With the implementation of The Homeowners Protection Act of 1998, on nearly all loans lenders are forced to automatically terminate the PMI when the principal balance of the loan reaches 78 percent of the beginning loan amount.
+Smart home owners can get off the hook sooner than expected.
+The law promises that, at the request of the homeowner, the PMI must be dropped when the principal amount reaches just 80 percent.

-Because it can take many years to get to the point where the principal is just 20% of the original amount borrowed, it's essential to know how your home has increased in value.
-After all, any appreciation you've gained over the years counts towards removing PMI.
-So why should you pay it after the balance of your loan has dropped below the 80% mark?
-Your neighborhood may not be adopting the national trends and/or your home might have gained equity before things calmed down, so even when nationwide trends indicate decreasing home values, you should realize that real estate is local.
+Since it can take many years to reach the point where the principal is only 20% of the initial amount of the loan, it's essential to know how your home has grown in value.
+After all, every bit of appreciation you've gained over the years counts towards dismissing PMI.
+So why pay it after the balance of your loan has fallen below the 80% threshold?
+Despite the fact that nationwide trends indicate plummeting home values, understand that real estate is local.
+Your neighborhood may not be following the national trends and/or your home may have gained equity before things settled down.

-An accredited, licensed real estate appraiser can help home owners understand just when their home's equity goes over the 20% point, as it's a difficult thing to know.
-As appraisers, it's our job to keep up with the market dynamics of our area.
-At Ken Colley & Associates Inc., we know when property values have risen or declined.
-We're experts at pinpointing value trends in Fort Smith, Sebastian County and surrounding areas.
-When faced with information from an appraiser, the mortgage company will most often cancel the PMI with little anxiety.
-At that time, the homeowner can delight in the savings from that point on.
+An accredited, licensed real estate appraiser can help homeowners understand just when their home's equity rises above the 20% point, as it's a difficult thing to know.
+It is an appraiser's job to keep up with the market dynamics of their area.
+At Ken Colley & Associates Inc., we're masters at identifying value trends in Fort Smith, Sebastian County and surrounding areas, and we know when property values have risen or declined.
+When faced with information from an appraiser, the mortgage company will usually do away with the PMI with little effort.
+At which time, the homeowner can retain the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: